SAMURAI HEIHO TAIGISHIN-KAN

 - Jujutsu: joint blocking and throwing techniques

-- Buki waza: weapons techniques (tojutsu, tanto, jo, etc.)
+- Buki waza: weapons techniques (swrod, knife, stick, etc.)

 - Bunka: study of traditional culture as Shodo, Haiku, etc.

-The Samurai Heiho Taigishin-kan is now mainly based on the to-jutsu techniques (sword techniques), those from the Mondo-ryu Heiho and Toyamaryu Iaido; the first is an old samurai system of XVI Century War Era, now preserved by Masashi Yokoyama Sensei who is its 15th Soke.
+The Samurai Heiho Taigishin-kan is mainly based on the to-jutsu strategy (sword techniques), this mainly comes from both Mondo-ryu Heiho and Toyamaryu Iaido; the first is an old samurai system of XVI Century War Era, the second is

 It also includes aiki idea of Daitoryu Aikijujutsu, from Renshinkan line.

-Prof. Bonanno is recognized by the Armored Samurai Battle Association of Osaka, entity member of the Kokusai Bujutsu Bunka Renmei of Osaka, and he is Italy So-Shibucho for the Dai Nihon Dento Morinaga Toyamaryu Iaido Rengokai, entity member of the Zen Nippon Toyamaryu Iaido Kyokai of Kyoto.
+Prof. Bonanno is recognized by the Armored Samurai Battle Association, entity member of the Kokusai Bujutsu Bunka Renmei of Osaka, and he is Italy So-Shibucho for the Dai Nihon Dento Morinaga Toyamaryu Iaido Rengokai, entity member of the Zen Nippon Toyamaryu Iaido Kyokai of Kyoto.